xxxVxxx/ABC-quickone/README.md

 # ABC-quickone
-Answers to a few questions asked for ABC
+Answers to a few questions asked for ABC test.